Kong/docs.konghq.com/app/konnect/getting-started/vitals.md

 ## View Vitals for a Service

-To view Status Codes for all of your Services:
+To view traffic volume across all of a Service's versions:

 1. On the Services page, select a **Service** to view the Service Overview.